ggegoge/parsing_expressions/README.md

 you can use standard arithmetic operations so these 4 operands: `+-*/`.
 Pass your expression without any spaces or it won't be registered correctly.

+As for now it can either be an expression with integers only or chars only (don't mix them together)

+You can either pass it from the terminal so `./parse '<expression>'` or in the programme itself.
+Look below for an example

 #### example of the programme running
-of course first it should be compiled `gcc -o parse main.c expressions.c onp.c run`
+of course first it should be compiled `gcc -o parse main.c expressions.c onp.c run.c`

 if we run it:
 ```